 The last property of the initialization of the NSFetchedResultsController is the cacheName.
 This value is used by the NSFetchedResultsController to build up a small data cache on disk.
 That cache will allow the NSFetchedResultsController to skip the NSPersistentStore entirely when its associated UITableView is reconstructed.
 This cache can dramatically improve the launch performance of any associated UITableView.
 However, this cache is extremely sensitive to changes in the data and the NSFetchRequest.
-Therefore, this cache name cannot be reused from one UITableView to another, nor can it be reused if the NSPredicate changes.
+Therefore, this cache name can't be reused from one UITableView to another, nor can it be reused if the NSPerdicate changes.

 Once the NSFetchedResultsController has been initialized, we need to populate it with data.
 This can be done immediately upon initialization, as in our current example, or it can be done later.
 When to populate the NSFetchedResultsController is more of a performance question.
 If the associated UITableView is constructed very early, we may want to wait to populate the NSFetchedResultsController until the UITableView is about to be used.
-For now and until we can determine there's a performance issue, we'll populate it upon initialization.
-This is done with a call to -performFetch:, which takes a pointer to an NSError variable.
-If there's an error in the fetch, the NSError will be populated, and the call will return NO.
+For now and until we can determine if there's a performance issue, we'll populate it upon initialization.
+This is done with a call to performFetch(), which can throw so therefore is wrapped in a do/catch block.
+If there's an error in the fetch, the catch block (which we have just throwing a fatalError) will be executed.